-If you are running Windows on a Solid State Drive (SSD), you should disable any automated defragmentation!
-Defragmenting SSD-s is unnecessary and it might decrease the lifetime of the drives.
+If Windows XP or Vista is installed on a Solid State Drive (SSD), you should disable automated defragmentation.
+Defragmenting SSD-s is unnecessary and it might decrease the lifetime of the drives, or even cause complete drive failures.

-Hybrid drives, such as Seagate Momentus XT still need defragmentation because the SSD is used for application cache only.
+Hybrid drives (aka SSHD), such as Seagate Momentus XT still need defragmentation because the SSD space is used for application cache only.

-While Windows has a Disk Defragmenter built in, its efficiency is not that good.
-Windows XP users do not even have the scheduling capability.
-But the biggest problem is that Windows Disk Defragmenter does not defragment large files and this lowers performance of the whole computer.
+While Windows has a Disk Defragmenter built in, its efficiency is not that good for hard drives.
+Windows XP users do not even have easy access to the scheduling capability.
+But the biggest problem is that Windows Disk Defragmenter does not defragment large files and this lowers the performance of your device.

 Piriform Defraggler is able to defragment all files, run on a schedule and perform boot-time defragmentation (just like Sysinternals PageDefrag can in Windows XP).
 You can also defragment specific folders or files for quick optimization.

-Then some promotional offer might appear if you do not have Google products installed.
+The installation process is very simple, but please pay attention to promotional offers that might appear if your device does not have Google products installed.
 Do not install any software offered here as you probably do not need additional toolbars or web browsers.
 Too many toolbars will make any browser slow, so please remember not to install everything blindly.

 In the example below, clear the Install the free Google Toolbar along with Defraggler box and click Install.

-After Defraggler opens, right-click any listed drive and select Analyze Drive from the menu.
+After Defraggler opens, right-click any listed drive/volume/partition and select Analyze Drive from the menu.
 Alternatively, you can click a drive and use the Analyze button on the bottom of the window.

 Please close all running programs to allow Defraggler to do its work well - locked (in use) files cannot be defragmented.